Around Samar

 around-samar-024.jpgIntroduction to Samar

-Here we take a quick look at the island of Samar in the Philippines.
+Here’s a quick look at the island of Samar in the Philippines.
+This island is less developed than some of the others but that gives it a unique flavor.

 This man is paddling the Blanca Aurora River near San Jorge.